infinimesh/infinimesh/README.md

-# Infinimesh Platform
+# Infinimesh Community IoT Platform
-Infinimesh is an opinionated multi-tenant hyperscale Platform to connect IoT devices securely.
+Infinimesh community is a opinionated multi-tenant hyperscale Platform to connect IoT devices securely.
 It features a unique Graph-based authorization system, allowing users & engineers to create arbitrary hierarchical ontologies, with the possibility to scope permissions down to single sub-devices to specific users (e.g. suppliers).
 It exposes simple to consume RESTful & gRPC APIs with both high-level (e.g. device shadow) and low-level (sending messages) concepts.
 Infinimesh Platform is open source and fully kubernetes compliant.
 No vendor lock-in - **run it yourself on Kubernetes in your own datacenter, under your control with maximum data privacy.**

 ## Project status
-Infinimesh is always under development - we never stop to make the best IoT and AI platform in the world.
+Infinimesh community is always under development - we never stop to make the best IoT and AI platform in the world.
 If you feel really adventurous, check out [InfiniDev branch](https://github.com/infinimesh/infinimesh/tree/infinidev), there is the place all magic happens - with unexpected results.
 All development is open source and completely transparent on GitHub.
 Our API's (REST / gRPC) are considered als beta and may change in future.
-Infinimesh cloud has already available:
+Infinimesh community cloud has already available:

 **MQTT support for version 3 and 5**
-**User defined subtopics (MQTT 5)**
 **State management (digital twin)**
 **Graph-based permission management (multi-dimensional permissons at data layer)**
 **TLS 1.2 / 1.3 support**
 **Device-to-Cloud and Cloud-to-Device messages**
-**Integrated persistence data layer**
+**Integrated persistence data layer as .avro** **Enhanced UI**
-**REST-API SQL engine**
+**k8s and docker environments**

 A kubernetes operator is also available, which is in an early stage.
 The simplest way to work with infinimesh is using a kubernetes based development environment: (https://github.com/infinimesh/infinimesh/tree/master/hack/microk8s).